NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 use other measures to not allow *cwnd* to grow when *flight_size* is less than *cwnd/2*.
 Both these approaches can result in suboptimal performance when *flight_size* is significantly lower than *cwnd* at the time of a congestion event.
-We recommend the mechanisms described in {{?RFC7661}}
-to mitigate this issue as it would allow using a value between *cwnd* and *flight_size* to calculate the new *ssthresh* in {{eqssthresh}}.
+To mitigate this issue, the mechanisms described in {{?RFC7661}} can be used as it would allow using a value between *cwnd* and *flight_size* to calculate the new *ssthresh* in {{eqssthresh}}.
 The congestion window growth mechanism defined in {{?RFC7661}} is safe to use even when *cwnd* is greater than the receive window as it